PyCQA/pycodestyle/docs/intro.rst

       --benchmark        measure processing speed

     Configuration:
-      The project options are read from the [pep8] section of the .pep8 file located in any parent folder of the path(s) being processed.
+      The project options are read from the [pep8] section of the tox.ini file or the setup.cfg file located in any parent folder of the path(s) being processed.
 Allowed options are: exclude, filename, select, ignore, max-line-length, count, format, quiet, show-pep8, show-source, statistics, verbose.

-      --config=path      config file location (default: /home/user/.config/pep8)
+      --config=path      user config file location (default: ~/.config/pep8)

 Configuration